smalers/welcome-to-the-usa/1956/booklet/06-meaning-of-american-citizenship.md

 integral part of this Government -- a freeman -- a Citizen of the United States of America.

-This citizenship, which as been solemnly conferred on you, is a thing of the spirit -- not of the flesh.
-WHen you took the oath of allegiance to the Constitution of the United States you claimed for yourself the God-given unalianable rights which that sacred document sets fort as the natural right of all
+This citizenship, which has been solemnly conferred on you, is a thing of the spirit -- not of the flesh.
+When you took the oath of allegiance to the Constitution of the United States you claimed for yourself the God-given unalianable rights which that sacred document sets fort as the natural right of all